biemond/biemond-orawls-vagrant/puppet/modules/orawls/README.markdown

 ###wls_server

-it needs wls_setting and when domain is not provided it will use the 'default'
+it needs wls_setting and when domain is not provided it will use the 'default' and probably needs a reboot

 or use puppet resource wls_server